MOsama10/katana-nlp-to-sql/README.md

 **Counter Analysis:**
 - *“List counters for object 3G.”*
 - *“What is the list of counters covered for object 3G?”*
+- *“list all counter ids in this table daily_nokia_common_8005”*
+- *“list all counters for object 2G : BSC-BCF-BTS,SEG,NDE”*
+- *“what is the value of 001000 over object 2G : BSC-BCF-BTS,SEG,NDE”*
 ---

 The model enforces: